 In 1889 Congress appropriated $20,000 for the purchase

-of land near Squan Inlet (now Manasquan Inlet) on which to
+of land near Squan Inlet (now Manasquan Inlet) on which

-between Barnegat Inlet to the south and
+unbroken coast between Barnegat Inlet to the south and

 Sandy Hook Bay to the north.
 Since Squan Inlet was the

 best refuge for vessels along the coast, it was deemed

 an appropriate place for the erection of a lighthouse.

-The papers for the purchase of a site were drawn up, but
+The papers for the purchase of a site were drawn up,

-transferred was not the site selected and
+lot to be transferred was not the site selected and

 agreed upon by the Light-House Board and was unfit for

 the intended purpose.
 The sale was subsequently called

 Efforts to locate a new and more suitable site were

 begun and by 1894 were successful, but there was

 difficulty in obtaining a clear title to the tract

 located 1 5/8 miles north of the Inlet.
 The difficulties

 were resolved the following year, however and title was

-Construction began on the lighthouse which up until this
+Construction began on the lighthouse which up until

-December 10, 1896.
+illuminated the night of December 10, 1896.

 The lighthouse was described at the time as a two-

 story brick with tower on top, built of red brick, with

 The lighthouse was frequently threatened by the nearby

 Wreck Pond (Sea Girt Inlet).
 In 1900, a 240 foot sand

 fence was installed to protect the grounds from further

 encroachment.
 In 1904, the Annual Report of the

 Light-House Board noted that "a sand fence was

 rected and kept in position during the winter.
 The sand

 that had drifted upon the lawn was removed, a quantity

 and reseeding was done."

 Two years later the report stated that the "Sea Girt

 Inlet approached very near to the northeasterly corner

 An inspection report of 1907 notes that the lighthouse

 was 80 feet to the nearest high water mark.
-By the 1920's
+By the

-prevented with the addition of
+Catastrophe was prevented with the addition of

 the seaward side of the lighthouse.